 Fact-checking policy

-ConsumerAffairs fact-checks all editorial content to ensure information is accurate and helpful and meets our journalistic standards.
-Our writers and reporters work from primary sources, corroborate facts and attribute claims when appropriate.
+ConsumerAffairs fact-checks all editorial content to ensure information is accurate and meets our journalistic standards at the time of publication.
+Our writers and reporters use primary sources, substantiate facts, interview industry experts and attribute claims where appropriate.

 Ethics policy

 ConsumerAffairs' coverage is impartial and data-driven.
-While companies can apply for accreditation or may provide us compensation, this does not affect our evaluation or recommendations.
+While companies can apply for accreditation or may provide us compensation, this does not affect our evaluations or recommendations to readers.

-Contract writers and editors may champion causes or express opinions outside their work with ConsumerAffairs, but our site's content must remain within the bounds of the given topic and focus on helping readers.
+Contract writers and editors may champion causes or express opinions outside their work with ConsumerAffairs, but the editorial team reviews all site content before it is published to make sure it is objective and focuses on helping readers.

 Corrections policy